paepckehh/asn2pf/README.md

 ```

 # TODO:
-- split and migrate prefix and asn table sources from all original authorative creator sources (arin, ...)
+- split and migrate prefix and asn table sources from all original authoritative creator sources (arin, ...)
 - use the asn radix tree package also for serialized/compresses/storage/publish